 She suddenly heard the voice in her mind saying 'What are you doing laughing and teasing with him?
 You know you're falling now, and it's happening so fast you don't even seem to care!'

-Bellatrix felt a strange feeling in her chest that felt so right in that moment, it had her feeling a bit reckless.
+Bellatrix got a strange feeling in her chest that felt so right in that moment, it made her a bit reckless.
 She leaned in suddenly, and before either of them knew what was happening, her lips were pressed against Jeremy's.